Food Safety Management

 • Hazard considerations are biological, chemical, physical, radiological, allergens, toxins, pesticides, unapproved additives, and more

 Food safety management is an important part of ensuring that customers have access to safe foods that won't make them sick when consumed.
 The three main components—Active Managerial Control (AMC), Food Safety Management Systems (FSMS), and Hazard Control Programs (HCPs)—are designed to minimize any potential risks associated with food handling operations in foodservice establishments.
 Following these guidelines carefully can help businesses keep their customers safe from harm while providing delicious meals.
-By staying informed about the different aspects of food safety management, you can make sure that you're eating safely wherever you go!
+By staying informed about the different aspects of food safety management, managers can make sure that customers are eating safely in their establishment!

 Sources: